 Other courts have taken a more expansive approach when granting access to information posted on a policyholder’s social media page.
 A Florida federal court in Davenport v.
 State Farm Mut.
 Auto Ins.
 Co. granted an insurer’s motion to compel discovery of such material without any prior showing that the request would lead to relevant information.

-These courts have essentially permitted insurance companies to literally conduct a fishing expedition through the information on an insured’s social media site.
-These courts do not require the insurer to even establish that a reasonable basis exists to believe that the webpage contains relevant information.
+These courts have essentially permitted insurance companies to conduct a social media fishing expedition.
+These courts do not require the insurer to even establish that a reasonable basis exists to believe that the accounts contain relevant information.
 The court in Davenport held that the insured had to produce any post-accident photos regardless of who posted them because the policyholder’s physical condition was at-issue since she was making injury claims.
 The court observed that the relevance of the material outweighed any concerns about privacy or the burden of producing the information.

 The Hybrid Approach